The Durgas: A Drastic Measure, 1998-2003

-After Pat Ryan and Analycia DaSilva left the band to pursue individual careers, Benjii switched to guitar and became singer of A Drastic Measure.
-Magnus and Maurus Fleischmann of Assassins of God and The Hedonist joined on drums and bass, then Jonathan Heine from Berlin joined the group on bass, Jonathan Levy re-joined as ambient sound master and a string of changing drummers followed.
-A Drastic Measure recorded High Frequency Recalibration (1999, self released) and Soul Of A Century (released by Thomas Bolenius in 2005) in San Francisco, engineered by Desmond Shea at Kevin Ink‘s The Studio That Time Forgot, produced by Fred Vidalenc (ex-bassist of Noir Désir) in Brittany, France.
+After Pat Ryan and Analycia DaSilva left the band to pursue individual careers, Benjii switched to guitar and became the singer of A Drastic Measure.
+Magnus and Maurus Fleischmann of Assassins of God and The Hedonist joined on drums and bass, Jonathan Heine from Berlin joined the group on bass, Jonathan Levy re-joined as ambient sound master, and a string of changing drummers followed.
+A Drastic Measure recorded High Frequency Recalibration (1999, self-released) and Soul Of A Century (released by Thomas Bolenius in 2005) in San Francisco, engineered by Desmond Shea at Kevin Ink‘s The Studio That Time Forgot, produced by Fred Vidalenc (ex-bassist of Noir Désir) in Brittany, France.
 Among many guest musicians, the album features Michael Franti of Spearhead on vocals, Dan Carr of Preston School of Industry, The Court & Spark on bass, Tom Heyman of Go To Blazes and The Court and Spark on slide guitar, Mike Travers of Downhill Racers on keyboards, as well as Analucia DaSilva of A Subtle Plague on vocals.
-After Jonathan Levy moved to New York City and Patrick Simmersbach moved to settle in Hawaii A Drastic Measure changed their name to The Durgas.
+After Jonathan Levy moved to New York City and Patrick Simmersbach moved to settle in Hawaii, a Drastic Measure changed their name to The Durgas.